JeremyACase/ubiquia/README.md

   - **H2** for lightweight, in-memory or single-node scenarios such as local dev, testing, or compute-constrained environments

 - 🧾 **Runtime Schema Enforcement**
-  Every I/O channel between agents is validated in real time.
+  Every I/O channel between components is validated in real time.
 No brittle prompt logic, no undefined behavior — just contract-based communication.

 - 🔄 **Recursive System Evolution** *(Experimental)*
-  DAGs and belief schemas can be evolved by agents themselves, opening the door to recursive intelligence: **AutoGPT, but type-safe and production-ready.**
+  DAGs and belief schemas can be evolved by components themselves, opening the door to recursive intelligence: **AutoGPT, but type-safe and production-ready.**

 - 🧰 **Spring Boot + Helm + Gradle**
   Built on rock-solid Java infrastructure and Kubernetes-native deployment patterns.
 DevOps-friendly and cloud-ready.